Portia (The Merchant of Venice): Character

-In Shakespeare's play, Portia is a wealthy heiress in Belmont.
+In Shakespeare's play, Portia is a wealthy heiress in Belmont, a fictional estate near Venice.
 She is bound by a lottery outlined in her father's will, which allows potential suitors to choose one of three caskets made of gold, silver, and lead, respectively.
 If they choose the correct casket containing Portia's portrait and a scroll, they win her hand in marriage.
 Portia is glad when two suitors, one driven by greed and another by vanity, fail to choose correctly.
 She favors Bassanio, a young but impoverished Venetian noble.

 Later in the play, she disguises herself as a man and then assumes the role of a lawyer, Balthazar, whereby she saves the life of Bassanio's friend Antonio in court.
 In the court scene, Portia finds a technicality in the bond, as it does not allow for the removal of blood, thereby outwitting the Jewish moneylender Shylock and saving Antonio from giving the pound of flesh demanded when everyone else, including the Duke presiding as judge, fails.
 It is Portia who delivers one of the most famous speeches in The Merchant of Venice:

 The quality of mercy is not strained.